 Conclusion of the Civil War

-On November 6, 1865, the confederacy was defeated and eventually surrendered.
+On November 6, 1865, the Confederacy was defeated and eventually surrendered.
 Following that, the Confederacy was disbanded, and Texas was reunited to become a member of the United States of America.

 The Flag